joliesfleurs/projet/README.md

 	}
 }
 ```
-@Autowired allow to place an intance of the bean service RoleService into this field.
+@Autowired allows to place an instance of the bean service RoleService into this field.
 The application context directly inject an instance of RoleService

 DAO folder contains both interfaces and implementations of the Data Access Object.
 Hibernates is used to do all the CRUD